DavidP101/DavidP101.github.io/README.md

 ## Particle & UI

 The smoke particle effect was sourced from the UE4 Starter Content, in addition to about half of the materials used in the particle effects aswell.
 The star texture for the objective marker was sourced from the UE4 Content Examples.
-Blueprint to draw the objective marker on screen was also sourced from the same location (this was converted to C++).
-The colour grade was sourced from [here](https://docs.unrealengine.com/en-us/Engine/Rendering/PostProcessEffects/ColorGrading).
+Blueprint to draw the objective marker on screen was also sourced from the same location (I later converted this to C++).
+The colour grade was sourced from [here](https://docs.unrealengine.com/en-us/Engine/Rendering/PostProcessEffects/ColorGrading) and tweaked in various ways to make the game more vibrant and saturated.

 ## Lessons Learned

 Many lessons were learned throughout the development of this project.
 I estimate it took me somewhere in the range of 4-5 months to complete and was a very steep learning curve.
 All in all, scope was the major challenge.
 At the beginning I didn't know how big I wanted the project to be or in fact where exactly I wanted to go with it.
-As I continued development I changed ideas many times over, some by choice, some due to lack of expertise on my part.
+As I continued development, I changed ideas many times over, some by choice, some due to lack of expertise on my part.
 If I had my time over to do it again, I would have done something much smaller and focused, something in the nature of a few weeks instead of a few months.
-Another major problem I encountered was best practises, being a novice game developer it was very difficult to know if the solutions I completed were actually done in a logical and somewhat efficient way.
+Another major problem I encountered was best practises.
+Being a novice, it was very difficult to know if the solutions I completed were actually done in a logical and somewhat efficient way.
 In fact, in the earlier stages of the project I would estimate 2-3 weeks was spent on the whiteboard trying to figure out the best solutions to problems.
 It wasn't until I took a more laissez-faire approach and allowed myself to fail that I actually made progress.
 I had a self-imposed deadline at the end of July to complete the project, and well, at the time of writing this it is the 28th of October - I realise the importance of organisation now and keeping a tight schedule.
 Although certain parts of the development were stressful, I still thoroughly enjoyed the process and am looking forward to doing it again.

 ## Other Notes

 The [UE4 Forums](https://forums.unrealengine.com/) were an invaluable resource throughout both for code snippets and resolving bugs.
 Although I did my best to give the most terse description I could of the major systems of the project there is still alot I'm leaving out.
 Due to self-imposed time constraints I didn't have enough time to do menu screens and a save system.
 With that in mind, once there are no more quests in the quest log you can exit the game by just closing the application.
-Upon initial start-up the game may ask for permissions to run or conflict with anti-virus software presenting a 'fatal error' window in the process.
+I did my upmost to quell any game crashing bugs, and I'm confident you most likely will not run into any.
+However, a few minor ones may still rear their head having discovered these from my own playtests and asking my friends to playtest too (these are listed below).
+Upon initial start-up, the game may ask for permissions to run or conflict with anti-virus software presenting a 'fatal error' window in the process.
 Regardless, it should still run once these windows are closed, or you wait a minute for the anti-virus to finish it's checks.
 Thanks for reading.

+## Bugs

+* AI characters may walk on water to get to their destination.
+* Possible bug in flower fetching quest where the player can complete the quest with 4 flowers intead of 5.
+* Turrets may not revert back to their default positions after their fireworks display and remain in an upward facing pose.